 Why it matters

 Missourians are connected to the support and resources they need to lead healthy lives through a combination of state and federal programs, dedicated professionals, volunteers, and community organizations.
-In fact, programs like SNAP, WIC, TANF, Medicaid, SSI, disability, and housing assistance ensure an estimated 1.1 million Missourians have access to care, including 250,000 children.
+In fact, programs like SNAP (food stamps), WIC (nutrition program for Women, Infants, and Children), TANF (Temporary Assistance for Needy Families), Medicaid, SSI (Supplemental Security Income), disability, and housing assistance ensure an estimated 1.1 million Missourians have access to care, including 250,000 children.
 But through our work across the state, we have found that when Missourians’ basic needs are not met, their health is negatively impacted.

 How we’re changing things

-We’re working to help all Missourians better understand how taking care of our residents who need help most — particularly children, seniors, veterans, and people with disabilities — leads to stronger communities and a stronger state for all Missourians.
+We’re working to help all Missourians better understand how taking care of our residents who need help most — particularly children, seniors, veterans, and people with disabilities — leads to stronger communities and a stronger state.
 We must look out for our neighbors and strive to understand what it takes for each of us to lead a healthy life.
 And we must recognize the important work of dedicated professionals, local institutions, and volunteers who work tirelessly to support those in need.